AtelierNum/unity_toolkit/classic_modules/readme.md

 <br/>
 <br/>
 <br/>
-4. in the drop down, select "do X onEvent" > "X"
+4.in the drop down, select "do X onEvent" > "X"
 <br/>
 <br/>
 <br/>